Sunscreen: Sun protection factor and labeling

 Two photographs showing the effect of applying sunscreens in visible light and in UVA.
 The photograph on the right was taken using ultraviolet photography shortly after application of sunscreen to half of the face.

 The sun protection factor (SPF rating, introduced in 1974) is a measure of the fraction of sunburn-producing UV rays that reach the skin.
 For example, "SPF 15" means that 1/15 of the burning radiation will reach the skin, assuming sunscreen is applied evenly at a thick dosage of 2 milligrams per square centimeter (mg/cm^{2}).
-It is important to note that sunscreens with higher SPF do not last or remain effective on the skin any longer than lower SPF and must be continually reapplied as directed, usually every two hours.
+Sunscreens with higher SPF do not last or remain effective on the skin any longer than lower SPF and must be continually reapplied as directed, usually every two hours.

 The SPF is an imperfect measure of skin damage because invisible damage and skin melanomas are also caused by ultraviolet A (UVA, wavelengths 315–400 or 320–400 nm), which does not primarily cause reddening or pain.
 Conventional sunscreen blocks very little UVA radiation relative to the nominal SPF; broad-spectrum sunscreens are designed to protect against both UVB and UVA.
 According to a 2004 study, UVA also causes DNA damage to cells deep within the skin, increasing the risk of melanomas.
 Even some products labeled "broad-spectrum UVA/UVB protection" have not always provided good protection against UVA rays.
 Titanium dioxide probably gives good protection but does not completely cover the UVA spectrum, with early 2000s research suggesting that zinc oxide is superior to titanium dioxide at wavelengths 340–380 nm.